Bahrain-SEB-15/react-hoot-front-end/build-the-hoot-details-component/README.md

 ## Overview

+In this lesson, we’ll implement the following user story:

+- AAU, clicking on a hoot in the 'List' page should navigate me to a 'Details' page where I can view information about a single hoot post along with its associated comments.

-In this lesson, we’ll build a component that renders the details of a single hoot, including its associated comments.
+Our 'Details' page will be represented by `src/components/HootDetails/HootDetails.jsx`.
+This component will be responsible for rendering the details of a single hoot, including its associated comments.
 This component will be displayed whenever a user clicks on a hoot from the list page.

 Rendering details on a specific hoot will require a new service function to `fetch` a single `hoot` from our backend.
 For the service function to work, we’ll need to provide it with a `hoot._id` so that the appropriate hoot can be retrieved.

 Our details component will differ from `src/components/HootList/HootList.jsx`, in that data will be held within the component's local state, as opposed to being stored in `src/App.jsx` and passed down as props.

-## Scaffolding the component
+## Scaffold the component

 Let's build out the scaffolding for our component.